SnPM-toolbox/SnPM-devel/README.txt

 Updated versions of appropriate SnPM functions are available from in the snpm13_updates: http://warwick.ac.uk/snpm/distribution/snpm13_updates

+--- SnPM13.1.03 ---
+* snpm
+SnPM version 13.1.03

+* snpm_pi_PairT
+Now allows more than 52 subjects, as previously that would generate a "Maximum variable size allowed by the program" error message.

 --- SnPM13.1.02 ---
 * snpm
 SnPM version 13.1.02